 Here are some of the reasons why Graham Group was selected as one of Canada's Top 100 Employers (2017) and Alberta's Top Employers (2016):

-- Graham Group encourages employees to keep their skills up-to-date through a variety of training initiatives, from apprenticeship and internship programs to in-house training programs and tuition subsidies for courses at outside institutions -- with no tuition limit for courses directly related to their position
+- Graham Group encourages employees to keep their skills up-to-date through a variety of training initiatives, from apprenticeships and internship programs to in-house training and tuition subsidies for courses at outside institutions (with no tuition limit for courses directly related to their position)

 - Graham Group lets everyone share in the company's success through profit-sharing, year-end bonuses and a share purchase plan -- the firm also helps employees save for the longer term through a defined contribution pension plan